Smukanec/Jarvik_W/README.md

 is the default model used by all helper scripts.
 You can switch models at any time via the web interface or by calling the `/model` endpoint.
 Alternatively set the `MODEL_NAME` environment variable when starting a script to run a different model.
-Jarvik keeps the entire conversation history by default.
+Jarvik keeps conversation history for seven days by default.
+Set the `MEMORY_RETENTION_DAYS` environment variable to adjust the retention period.
 The Flask API listens on port `8000` by default, but you can override this using the `FLASK_PORT` environment variable.
 The `FLASK_HOST` variable controls the address the server binds to and defaults to `0.0.0.0`.
 Set `FLASK_HOST=127.0.0.1`